Behavioral Health Integration in North Carolina.

 BHI billing in North Carolina.

 BHI uses federally standardized CPT codes with uniform reimbursement across North Carolina.
-NC Medicaid provides full supplementary Medicaid coverage for dual-eligible patients.
+NC Medicaid provides partial supplementary Medicaid coverage for dual-eligible patients.

 Care management for behavioral health, first 20 min/month